A person commits Intoxication Manslaughter when he or she accidentally kills someone as a result of operating a vehicle while intoxicated.

 Drunk driving (technically, “Driving While Intoxicated” or DWI for short) is an entirely separate crime, but the elements of DWI are also found within the Intoxication Manslaughter offense.
 Intoxication Assault is also very similar to Intoxication Manslaughter, but Intoxication Assault requires only serious bodily injury while Intoxication Manslaughter requires the death of an injured person.

-HB 2048, 86th Texas Legislative Session, created additional fines for all offenses relating to the operating of a motor vehicle while intoxicated.1a These new fines range from $3,000 to $6,000, and are as follows:1b
+The 86th Texas Legislative created additional fines for all offenses relating to the operation of a motor vehicle while intoxicated.
+These new fines range from $3,000 to $6,000, and are as follows:

 - (1) $3,000 for the first conviction within a 36-month period;